arthurbrenno/intellibricks/README.md

 ## 📖 Documentation

 For now, the only documentation available is here in GitHub.
-I work as a software developer, so I'm trying to manage my time for this project too.
+I work as a Software Architect | Engineer, so I'm trying to manage my time for this project too.
 ---

 ## 🤝 Contributing